kb2ma/cotel/README.md

 ```

 ## Running
 Install the generated `cotel` executable, the `cotel.conf` configuration file, and the `cimgui.so` shared library into a directory.
-Start Cotel with:
+Start Cotel in development mode with:

 ```
-   $ ./cotel -c:cotel.conf
+   $ ./cotel --dev
 ```

 `cotel.conf` uses reasonable property defaults, but please review its contents for specifics.